edgeOFCare/student-tutorials/tool-tutorial-template.md

 5. Go to the settings button on the lower right (cog wheel).
 6. Find the text box to re-title the repository.
 7. Name it with your username (eg. username.github.io):
-  a.
-Go to the Jekyll homepage, scroll down and find “Custom Domain Name”, click on it.
+  - Go to the Jekyll homepage, scroll down and find “Custom Domain Name”, click on it.
 Under “Setting up a custom domain name” click on
 “About custom domains for Github Sites” to ensure you’re doing it right.
-  b.
-Scroll down to “How Github Pages use custom domains”
+  - Scroll down to “How Github Pages use custom domains”
-  c.
-Follow instructions on how to correctly format your username into a domain name as a user, not an organization (eg. username.github.io)
+  -	Follow instructions on how to correctly format your username into a domain name as a user, not an organization (eg. username.github.io)
 8. Scroll down and find the green bar!
 It confirms your site has been published and tell you the link address.
 9. Problems?
 Go back to your forked file, find _config.yml, click on it.
 10.		_config.yml is where you can customize other parts of your new site